 For many finance teams, the main barrier to automating invoice processing is the perceived complexity of ERP integration.
 However, integrating a modern, third-party invoice scanning tool with your SAP system does not require a complex technical project.
 This straightforward, four-step process shows how you can implement a solution using standard SAP functionality and a purpose-built Artificial Intelligence (AI) tool.

-4. Import Structured Data into SAP: The final step is to use SAP's own standard data import functionalities, such as the Legacy System Migration Workbench (LSMW) or other familiar tools, to upload the clean Excel file.
+Import Structured Data into SAP: The final step is to use SAP's own standard data import functionalities, such as the Legacy System Migration Workbench (LSMW), BAPI_INCOMINGINVOICE_CREATE for programmatic posting, or batch input recordings against MIRO/FB60, to upload the clean Excel file.
 Because the data is already perfectly structured and formatted for your system, this import becomes a simple, repeatable task that can be completed in minutes.
 Teams using SAP Business One usually handle this through DTW-ready spreadsheets, so the next step is planning the SAP Business One invoice import workflow once the extraction file is clean.
+If you are weighing native capture tools against lighter extraction workflows first, this guide to SAP Business One invoice OCR setup and simpler options adds that context.
 If your team also needs a clear handoff for invoices that are complete enough to review but not ready to post, this breakdown of when AP should park an invoice instead of posting it immediately fits naturally after the data-import stage.

 This modern workflow effectively bypasses the need for custom development or complex API integrations for many common use cases.
 For a more detailed overview of this process, you can read our guide to automate invoice processing.
 You can test this workflow immediately with your own documents to see how it works.